macressler/POTR-SDK/README.md

 __Welcome to the Postcard On The Run SDK Github__

-We have SDKs for iOS, Android, and Windows 7 Phone.
+We have SDKs for iOS, Android, and Windows 7 Phone that allow you to share in postcard revenue and offer postcarding to your users.

-To sign up to be a POTR Partner please visit http://api.postcardontherun.com and click on the "sign up" link in the lower left hand corner.
-Follow the instructions and proceed with signup.
+In order to integrate our SDKs please sign up by visiting http://api.postcardontherun.com.

-You will receive an email with your API Key when we have enabled your account that allows you to access Postcard on the Run via an SDK.
+Click the "sign up" link in the lower left hand corner, follow the instructions, and proceed with signup.

-Please download one or all of our SDKs.
+You will receive an email with an API Key when we have enabled your account.
+That key allows you to access the Postcard on the Run API via an SDK.

 For iOS documentation please see https://github.com/POTR/POTR-SDK/wiki/iOS-SDK-Documentation